Are you searching for the best chicken treats for your backyard flocks? Discover what chickens can and cannot eat on this list.

 Yes, chickens can eat carrots.
 But carrots are hard, so they will eat them quickly if you cook them.

-Carrots promote good vision due to vitamin A, boosting immunity and feather growth thanks to vitamins and antioxidants and supporting bone health through vitamin A and carotenoids.
+Carrots promote good vision because of vitamin A, boosting immunity and feather growth thanks to vitamins and antioxidants and supporting bone health through vitamin A and carotenoids.

 Yes, bananas are a good chicken treat for your chickens as they are rich in vitamins, potassium, and minerals.
 But give them occasionally because it contains a high sugar content that is not good for them.